|Brand: 42 Dubonnet|

 It’s impossible to think of the 20s without cocktails, parties, and Prohibition coming to mind.
 Crème de Mint named 42 Dubonnet’s products after vintage cocktails and alcohols.
 Lipsticks and eyeshadows had enticing names like Hotsy Totsy, Pinky Shimmy, Sweet Vermouth.
 As a result, customers found it more fun to shop for makeup.
 They enjoyed perusing the color options and reading the unique names.
 Also, the names reinforced the story and makeup brand identity of 42 Dubonnet.

-In addition, Crème de Mint designed cocktail instruction magnets for giveaways to continue the theme and inspire engagement.
+In addition, Crème de Mint designed cocktail recipe magnets for giveaways to continue the theme and inspire engagement.

 The 20s theme continued into the sales sheets, created to attract the eye, inspire interest, and educate about the products.
 The imagery on the sales sheets is mysterious and intriguing, encouraging the reader to dive in and learn more.